ahmadsyarbini/my-autounattend.xml/README.md

 * No hack, No modification, only registry entry
 * Disabled "Finish setup your windows with Microsoft Account" after restart
 * Disabled password expiry
+* Disabled all fancy eye candy, transparency and unnecesary animation.
+Purely focused on performance.

 Put into the root directory of ISO or usb drive.